Skip to main content

 Checking your import results

-After launching your import, it will appear in the 'In progress' tab until it is completed.
+After launching your import, it will appear in the "In progress" tab until it is completed.
 This can take between a few seconds to a few minutes, depending on the volume of imported data.

 To check the import results and analyse the possible error files, please see the Finished execution section in the Data imports section.